Gulf waters clear of red tide now; unclear if Barry could prompt bloom

 Red tide is a plant-like algae species, Karenia brevis, natural to the Gulf of Mexico.
 But in higher-than-normal concentrations, red tide can release toxins that can result in fish kills and health issues in humans.

-The FWC does not know yet what effect, if any, Tropical Storm Barry, which was upgraded to a hurricane Saturday, will have in the northern Gulf where it's been churning up the waters.
+The FWC does not know yet what effect, if any, Tropical Storm Barry, which was briefly upgraded to a Category 1 hurricane Saturday, will have in the northern Gulf where it’s been churning up the waters.

 “Whether or not a hurricane can contribute to bloom initiation is not really clear, since the timing and path of hurricanes (and the impact on currents, rainfall, etc.) are so variable from storm to storm,” Kate Hubbard said in an email to the Sun Friday.
 Hubbard is a FWC lead red tide research scientist.